vimeo/psalm/docs/issues.md

 ### InternalMethod

-Emmitted when attempting to access a method marked as internal an unrelated namespace or class.
+Emitted when attempting to access a method marked as internal an unrelated namespace or class.

 ```php
 namespace A {